 13. La Palanca

-Now it’s down to our favorite restaurants in Venice and La Palanca starts the list off as the perfect budget balancer in the Giudecca.
+La Palanca is our favorite restaurant in the Giudecca.
 Our visit to La Palanca fell on a brisk November Tuesday.
 It was lunchtime and this small, welcoming place was packed with local workers.
-Jackpot!
-We had just stumbled on a local lunchtime favorite which means seafood at working man’s prices.
-After spying a plater of crudo the table over my mind was set.
-The waiter took our orders then added “le sardine fritte sono obbligatorie.”
+After the waiter took our orders he added “le sardine fritte sono obbligatorie.”
 What’s that?
 Obligatory fried sardines you say?
 Trust me like we did him, and order them.
 Freshly caught, fried and lightly salted sardines quickly hit the table.
 A squeeze of lemon later and we have never thought of sardines the same again.
-Comfort seafood.
-Who knew?!
-The image below is another one of Paolo’s art prints that captured the view outside La Palanca.
-In the summer this sidewalk is lined with tables and boasts one of the best lagoon-side dining experiences in all of Venice.
+The image below is one of Paolo’s art prints outside La Palanca.
 Fondamenta Sant’Eufemia, 448, 30133 Venezia VE Giudecca

 14. Al Prosecco